 Interpreting is a very difficult activity.
 It combines a lot of actions at the same time – with simultaneous interpreting, it is listening to a speaker, re-coding the speech in another language, producing the speech in another language and self-check along with other actions like anticipation of the following course of speech and using short-term memory to store the previous sentences.

 With consecutive interpreting, the interpreter combines listening to a speaker, writing interpreter’s notes, understanding the meaning of the speech and keeping information in short-term memory.
 When the speaker finishes, the interpreter must use short-term memory, read the notes, produce speech and self-check it at the same time.
 In the majority of cases, all of the above is coupled with a high specialisation of the source text.
 Interpreting is therefore a very challenging activity and the human brain cannot sustain it at an appropriate level of quality for more than app.
 30 minutes.

 Timelag or décalage are names for a time period by which the simultaneous interpreter is “delayed” with regards to the speaker.
 Ideally, the interpreter should have as short a décalage as possible, because otherwise the listeners start looking back over their shoulder to see why they cannot hear anything when the speaker has obviously already begun talking.
 However, the truth is that even a long décalage is not a problem, but the interpreter must remember much more information.
 It is purely individual.

 Interpreter’s notes or notation is a schematic account of speaker’s speech used in consecutive interpreting.
-Interpreters use it to write down the basic information, facts and relations among them.
+Interpreters use it to write down basic information, facts and relations among them.
 It is not shorthand, notes with whole words nor bullet points.
 Interpreters use their own individual style, signs, abbreviations, and so on.
-Even a few days or weeks after the interpreting event, they usually are not able to reproduce a speech only with their notes since they depend heavily also on short-term memory.
+Even a few days or weeks after the interpreting event, they are usually not able to reproduce the speech only with their notes since they also depend heavily on short-term memory.
 Similarly, another interpreter often cannot interpret their colleague’s notes.